Russell Williams (criminal): Early life and education

-David Russell Williams was born in Bromsgrove, Worcestershire, England, to Christine Nonie (née Chivers) and Cedric David Williams.
-His family immigrated to Canada, where they moved to Chalk River, Ontario.
-His father was hired as a metallurgist at Chalk River Laboratories, a Canadian nuclear research laboratory.
+David Russell Williams was born in Bromsgrove, Worcestershire, England, on March 7, 1963, to Christine Nonie (née Chivers) and Cedric David Williams.
+His family immigrated to Canada, settling in Chalk River, Ontario.
+Williams' father was hired as a metallurgist at Chalk River Laboratories, a Canadian nuclear research laboratory.
 After this relocation, the Williams family met another family, the Sovkas, and they became good friends.
-Williams' parents divorced when he was six years old, and soon after, Nonie Williams married Dr. Jerry Sovka.
-During this time, Williams took the name Sovka from his stepfather, and moved again to Scarborough, Ontario, a borough of Toronto.
+Williams' parents divorced when he was six years old, and soon after his mother married Dr. Jerry Sovka.
+During this time, Williams took his stepfather's name and moved again to Scarborough, Ontario, a borough of Toronto.

-While in the Scarborough Bluffs area, Williams began high school at Birchmount Collegiate, but finished at Upper Canada College.
-He delivered The Globe and Mail newspaper and learned to play the piano.
+While living in the Scarborough Bluffs area, Williams began high school at Birchmount Collegiate but finished at Upper Canada College (UCC).
+He delivered the Globe and Mail newspaper and learned to play the piano.
 By 1979, his family moved to South Korea, where Sovka was overseeing another reactor project.
-Williams completed his final two years of high school as a boarding student at Upper Canada College while his parents were in South Korea.
+Williams completed his final two years of high school as a boarding student at UCC while his parents were in South Korea.
 In his final year in 1982, he was selected as a prefect for his boarding house.
-Williams then studied economics and political science at the University of Toronto Scarborough (UTSC), graduating with a Bachelor of Arts in 1986.
-At UTSC, Williams engaged in pranks against his roommates, picking locked doors and hiding in rooms for hours to surprise the occupants.
+Williams then studied economics and political science at the University of Toronto Scarborough (UTSC), where another notorious Canadian murderer, Paul Bernardo, was coincidentally two academic years ahead of him.
+Williams graduated from UTSC with a Bachelor of Arts in 1986.
+There, he engaged in pranks against his roommates, picking locked doors and hiding in rooms for hours to surprise the occupants.